Ontraport/form-integrity-check/README.md

 You can either clone and link the script on your page while you're customizing your form or grab the bookmarklet.

 To "install" the **bookmarklet**.
 Go to [this page](https://rawgit.com/Ontraport/form-integrity-check/master/bookmarklet.html) and drag the link into your bookmark toolbar.
-Then when visiting a page with an ONTRAPORT form, click the bookmark to check it out.
+Then when visiting a page with an ONTRAPORT form, click the bookmark to check it out or check out the [test page](https://cdn.rawgit.com/Ontraport/form-integrity-check/master/tests/index.html)

 Think you found a bug or want to add another check?
 Please either submit an issue or fork and create a pull request.